Our commitment to Green IT

 OVH, JustHostMe’s partner has been committed to reducing energy consumption in their data centres since 2003, notably by designing and exclusive liquid server cooling system.
 As a data centre, OVH never ceases to invent new ways of reducing the quantity of electricity needed to run its data centres.
 This keeps the cost of powering the server down and the saving can be passed on to the customers.

 OVH approach since 2003

 Savings made reflected in the price of servers

-Since 2010, the new OVH datacentres are free from air conditioning the “30% air cooling + 70% water cooling = 0% air conditioning” solution is deployed in all new datacentres, in France and Canada.
+Since 2010, the new OVH data centres are free from air conditioning the “30% air cooling + 70% water cooling = 0% air conditioning” solution is deployed in all new data centres, in England, France and Canada.

 Optimization of air flow

 Rather than the traditional free cooling commonly used in data centres, the servers are cooled directly using air from the outside.

 The way that the data centre has actually been designed plays a key role in this highly effective air flow management system.
 The tower design allows fresh air to directly reach the front of the servers, which regulates the temperature of the fans and air inlets.